KFiphy/Udemy-Course-DashBoard/README.md

 Microsoft Power Point

-Documented recommendations based on the insights generated through the dataset.
+Documented recommendations based on the insights generated from the dataset.

 DELIVERABLE

 An interactive dashboard visualizing KPI, subject & courses analysis, revenue variations across months and year for an e-learning platform.